snowyu/snowyu.github.io/source/_posts/article/coffee-style-computer-language.md

 Most languages could be transformed into a similar coffee style.

 The previous generation computer language is very mechanical and rigid.
-It's strictly limited, not even missing a semicolon.
+It's strictly limited, even missing a semicolon would raise an error.

 ## Language Reference